UnitaryLabs/dryai-mcp-server/README.md

    ```
 You can access this by visiting Claude->Settings->Developer and pressing "Edit Config"

-2. Run Claude Desktop - it will connect to dry and all of your configured smartspaces wlll appear as tools to ask questions and add items
+2. Run Claude Desktop - it will connect to Dry and all of your configured smartspaces will appear as tools to ask questions and add items.
+Every time you create or install new memory types in your Dry space, you'll need to restart your Claude desktop app to sync its tools with the latest state of your Dry smartspace.